bangtianliu/MatRox_RU/README.md

 unzip ../../data/Points.zip -d ../../data/
 ```

-Since some of used dataset is too large for local machine, we also provide 5 small datasets, i.e., TODO: XX, XX, XX, XX, and XX, which can be executed locally.
+Since some of used dataset is too large for local machine, we also provide 5 small datasets, i.e., TODO: covtype16384.points.bin, mnist16384.points.bin, SUSY16384.points.bin, HIGGS16384.points.bin and HEPMASS16384.points.bin, which can be executed locally (using testsmallpoints script).

 ### Evaluating MatRox
 After build is done successfully, the following scripts can be used